Professional Muskie Fishing Tactics

 Muskie like weeds and will go deep into the weeds but generally they patrol the outside of weed-beds or at least close enough to the edge that they can ambush Walleyes and other fish.
 You will also find them around structure like deep humps, rocky points, off wild rice beds, shoals and around small islands.
 You will also find them around points leading into shallow weedy bays but not way back into the weeds.
 Muskie like structure that Pike and Walleyes like but they like structure that faces the open lake and in places where they have quick access to the large open parts of the lake.
 You can almost say Muskie are claustrophobic.
 As a result, most Muskie hunters troll along the shore and stay between structure and the open lake or on the outside of the weeds.

-The diagram to the right shows the general behavior of Muskie.
+The diagram below shows the general behavior of Muskie.
 Muskie will still going into the thick weeds like Pike but generally they like to face the open water and have their prey trapped between them and the shore.

 Trolling Speed